LaMoure in LaMoure County, North Dakota — The American Midwest (Upper Plains)

 Erected by North Dakota Department of Transportation.

 Location.
 46° 21.338′ N, 98° 17.916′ W. Marker is in LaMoure, North Dakota, in LaMoure County.
 Marker is on State Highway 13 0.2 miles west of Main St, on the left when traveling east.
+This marker is in a wayside park just off the highway.
 Touch for map.
-This marker is in a wayside park just off the highway.
 Marker is in this post office area: Lamoure ND 58458, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 16 miles of this marker, measured as the crow flies.
 Honorable Milton R. Young (within shouting distance of this marker); Symbol of Freedom (within shouting distance of this marker); Civilian Conservation Corps Project (approx. 0.4 miles away); LaMoure County Courthouse (approx. 0.6 miles away); Carroll House (approx. 14.7 miles away); Stagecoach Relay Station (approx. 15.4 miles away).

 Credits.
 This page was last revised on January 5, 2018.
-This page originally submitted on January 2, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 79 times since then.
+It was originally submitted on January 2, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 341 times since then.
 Photos: 1, 2. submitted on January 2, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Andrew Ruppenstein was the editor who published this page.